 In life insurance, there are several optional coverages that policyholders can have access to if they seek maximum protection for a specific situation.
 From accelerated death benefits to income protection.
-And these riders can have a big impact on the financial security of both the policyholder and the beneficiaries of the policy.
+These riders can have a big impact on the financial security of both the policyholder and the beneficiaries of the policy.

 8 Common Life Insurance Riders